Overview

 Stress, anxiety, exhaustion, drugs, and neurological conditions, including multiple sclerosis, amyotrophic lateral sclerosis (ALS), and peripheral neuropathy, are only a few causes of fasciculations.
 Fasciculations are often harmless and may go away on their own.
 But, if they continue or are mixed with additional symptoms like numbness, paralysis, or trouble speaking or swallowing, these would require a visit to the clinic.

-Usually, the brain sends electrical signals to the motor units, which causes the muscle fibres to contract and produce movement.
+Usually, the brain sends electrical signals to the motor units, which causes the muscle fibers to contract and move.
 However, in the case of fasciculations, the nerve cell that controls the motor unit becomes overactive, making it more likely to fire spontaneously.

 Muscle twitching, or fasciculations, can be caused by multiple factors.
 Here are some common causes: